 Plant your green seeds in well-drained soil during early spring or late summer.
 Fall crops are sown three months before the first expected frost.

 Choose a location in full but indirect sun.
-Cover seeds with ¼ to ½ inch of well-worked soil.
+Cover seeds with ¼ to ½ inch (6 mm. to 1 cm.) of well-worked soil.
 Leafy garden greens require even moisture and consistent weed removal.

 Some greens may be harvested when small or cut back for a “cut and come again” second harvest.
 Escarole and endive are blanched by covering the row for three days.
 Other greens are best harvested at mature size.
 All greens are best harvested before hot, dry weather arrives.

 What to Do With Greens in the Garden